Five Things To Know About Landmark UK Vaccine - UrduPoint

 Five Things To Know About Landmark UK Vaccine

-London, (UrduPoint / Pakistan Point News - 30th Dec, 2020 ) :Cheap and easy to store, the AstraZeneca/Oxford vaccine approved by the British regulator on Wednesday has given a shot in the arm to the global fight against coronavirus.
+London, Jan 3 (UrduPoint / Pakistan Point News - 3rd Jan, 2021 ) :Cheap and easy to store, the AstraZeneca/Oxford vaccine which is to be rolled out in Britain on Monday has given a significant boost to the global fight against coronavirus.

 Here are five facts about the much-anticipated vaccine.